 Before we try to forecast Dubai’s real estate market performance in 2019, it’s important that you understand how the market has performed the past years.

 The market has had a turbulent time and some of its worst years in 2015 – 2016, when real estate prices declined much.
-The market has therefore been in a recovery mode in 2017 – 2018.
+Thus, the market has been in a recovery mode in 2017 – 2018.

-We can call it a price correction for sure as the main reason behind the decline is that the market became one of the hottest in the past two decades.
+We can call it a price correction for sure.
+The main reason behind the decline is that the market has became one of the hottest in the past two decades.
 In 2004-2006, this small city had 30,000 cranes, equaling to 25% of all cranes in the world, which speaks for itself.

 Other reasons behind the decline in Dubai’s real estate prices